How To Ship Automated Grain Cooling Modules

 Component Breakdown

-If your module exceeds standard container limits, consider breaking it into smaller parts.
-This simplifies handling and reduces damage risk.
-Plan disassembly and reassembly at the destination carefully.
+If your module exceeds standard container dimensions, consider disassembling it into smaller, manageable components.
+This simplifies handling, reduces the risk of damage, and may lower shipping costs.
+Thoroughly plan the disassembly and reassembly process at the destination to minimise delays.

 Securing Methods

-Flat rack or open-top containers are usually used for OOG cargo.
-Secure components using appropriate lashing, including chains, straps, and blocking and bracing materials to prevent shifting and damage.
-The method depends on the module's size, weight, and shape.
+Flat rack or open-top containers are typically used for OOG cargo.
+Secure components using appropriate lashing techniques, including chains, straps, and blocking and bracing materials, to prevent shifting and potential damage during transport.
+The specific method will depend on the module's size, weight, and shape.

 Breakbulk Shipping